Sh0078/PhishingScanner/README.md

 ```

-Replace <IMAP server>, <email>, and <password> with your IMAP server address, email username, and password, not your email password but the application password, you get this password after you enable your 2fac in security feature, and create new app password.
+Replace IMAP server, username, and password with your IMAP server address, email username, and password, not your email password but the application password, you can get this password after you enable your 2fac in security feature, and create new app password.
 You can also specify the mailbox to scan using the --mailbox option (default is inbox).

 ### Features